 Symptoms of listeriosis include:

 - mild flu-like illness (e.g., chills, fatigue, muscle and joint pain)

 Rarely, very severe forms such as meningoencephalitis (an infection of the brain and the surrounding tissues) or bacteremia (where the bacteria are present in the blood) may follow.

 Listeriosis can be particularly harmful during pregnancy.
 A mother who is infected during the first 3 months of pregnancy may miscarry.
+Listeria can also be passed from a pregnant woman to her unborn baby.
 Acute illness, premature birth, and stillbirth are possible if the mother is infected later in pregnancy.
 Newborns may also have low birth weight, meningitis, or overwhelming sepsis.